L1b3r4t0r/javascript-libraries/README.md

 how to use use ajaxRaw.js to developement and ajaxMinify.js for production needs to be minified.
 Licence
 ===
-copyrights ajax.js team 2013 we are not responsible for any damage caused for versions out of this repository and dev and older versions
+copyrights ajax.js team 2013 we are not responsible for any damage caused by the use of this software